equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 The following strategic alternatives to the project were considered:

-x

-Alternative 1 – the base case or ‘do nothing/do minimum’ (‘do minimum’)
+* Alternative 1 – the base case or ‘do nothing/do minimum’ (‘do minimum’)

-x

-Alternative 2 – improvements to the existing arterial road network
+* Alternative 2 – improvements to the existing arterial road network

 background image